-Now that you have completed the 71 lessons you may like to do some revision work and you have purchased the copies.
+Now that you have completed the 71 lessons you may like to do some revision work and you are a member of our ABC course.
 Continue to practice the letter sounds, letter recognition and writing skills.

 Continue with the numbers 1 to 20, using simple mathematical games.
 Counting doors, bricks, cars, windows, pencils etc.

 The biggest trap most students fall into is a big holiday break once they have mastered the ABC's.
-Children tend to forget quickly, hence revision work is done on a daily basis.
-You will find that between Friday and Monday much has been forgotten.
+Children tend to forget quickly, hence revision work needs to be done at least a few days a week.
+Some may find that between Friday and Monday much has been forgotten.
 Just a two day weekend break could mean an entire Monday morning spend on revision work.
 Continue to practice letter recognition and basic writing skills even during holidays.
-Your student could read letters, words and numbers from books, labels, shopping lists, tags, road signs, number plates, speed limit signs, house numbers etc. If you don't keep up the practice you may find that you'll have to start all over again once the holidays are finished.
-If you have purchased the copies, You may like to print the 'Basic Word List 1' and the 'Basic Word List 2' for further practice.
+Your student could read letters, words and numbers from books, labels, shopping lists, tags, road signs, number plates, speed limit signs, house numbers etc. If you don't keep up the practice you may find that you'll have to start all over again once the holidays are finished with some children.
+If you are a member of our ABC course, You may like to print the 'Basic Word List 1' and the 'Basic Word List 2'for further practice.
 Writing a few words a day will reinforce what has been learned.
 Print 'Lined Paper' or use scrap paper for this exercise.

 If you think your student is ready to go to the next level of learning, take a look at some more advanced worksheets grades 1-2 for children ages 6-8.

 There are many interactive activities to choose fromon this website, to build upon student's strengths and weaknesses.

 Check out the K-3 area.
 English | Maths | Art | Science | General Knowledge

 main menu | ABC's main | back

 ©2000 All material on this site is copyright Teaching Treasures Publications